ryanwellsdotcom/jquery-responsive-tables/README.md

     left: 6px;/* mimics padding left */
 ```

-within the <em>responsive-tables.css</em> style sheet, change the media query breakpoint as needed:
+within both the <em>responsive-tables.css</em> style sheet and the <em>responsive-tables.js</em>em>, change the media query breakpoints as needed, ensuring that both widths match:
 ```css
 @media only screen and (max-width: 800px)
 ```